Federal Register Notice

 On June 16, 2021, Secretary Blinken announced on behalf of the Biden-Harris Administration that we will soon begin updating and revitalizing the United States’ National Action Plan on Responsible Business Conduct (RBC).
 The Administration recognizes the need for a whole-of-government process to focus, improve, and expand its efforts to promote RBC.

 RBC is a broad concept based on the idea that businesses can perform well while doing good, and that governments should create and facilitate the conditions for it to take place.
-The principles underlying this concept are encompassed in the and the .
+The principles underlying this concept are encompassed in the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights .
 They place importance on three aspects of the business-society relationship:

 - Emphasizing and accentuating the positive contributions businesses can make to economic, environmental, social progress.